A successful motion to supress evidence can be very powerful in a criminal case.

 A search of your person, car, home or private papers may not be performed by law enforcement unless the officer obtains a search warrant.

 You have a reasonable expectation of privacy in your:

-You have no expectation of privacy if the car you were driving was stolen6 or you had abandoned your home, cell phone, computer or tent7.
-If you left your motel room without paying, any evidence found therein may be used against you as it has also been abandoned.
+- If you left your motel room without paying, any evidence found therein may be used against you as it has also been abandoned.

 However, if you consented to a search of your home, car, computer, room, tent or phone, any incriminating evidence secured will be admissible.

 If the police have the following they can search your car without a warrant:

 - Probable cause to believe it contains contraband.